ayushvora10/secure-code-example/README.md

 * Add some hints for the labs
 * Some variable names aren't explanatory
 * Some abstractions are possible to reduce the amount of code copy-paste
+* The classname generation for test classes is also currently based on current-epoch (will not scale)